From Marseille to Mont-Blanc: What to know about the journey of the Olympic torch to Paris

 The Olympic torch will finally enter France when it reaches the southern seaport of Marseille on Wednesday.
 And it's already been quite a journey.

-After being lit by the sun's rays on April 16 in Ancient Olympia, the torch was carried around Greece before leaving Athens aboard a three-mast ship named Belem, headed for Marseille.
+After being lit on April 16 in Ancient Olympia, the torch was carried around Greece before leaving Athens aboard a three-mast ship named Belem, headed for Marseille.

 The Belem was first used in 1896, the same year the modern Olympics came back.
 It will be accompanied by more than 1,000 boats as it parades around the Bay of Marseille, before arriving at the Vieux-Port, or Old Port, and docking on a pontoon resembling an athletics tracks.